supunxiii/fantasy-flix-website/README.md

 ## Important Notes

-- This website is **not mobile responsive** and is optimized for desktop viewing only
+- This website is **not mobile responsive** and is optimised for desktop viewing only
 - The website was developed as an academic project and follows educational standards
 - All content is for demonstration and educational purposes